-Comparative Statements of Net Position - This statement presents information reflecting the Fund's assets, liabilities and reserves, and net position.
+Comparative Statements of Net Position - These statements present information reflecting the Fund's assets, liabilities and reserves, and net position.
 Net position represents the amount of total assets less total liabilities and reserves.

-Comparative Statements of Revenues, Expenses, and Changes in Net Position - This statement reflects the Fund's operating revenues and expenses, as well as non-operating items during the reporting period.
+Comparative Statements of Revenues, Expenses, and Changes in Net Position - These statements reflect the Fund's operating revenues and expenses, as well as non-operating items during the reporting period.
 The change in net position for an enterprise fund is similar to net profit or loss for any other insurance company.